-What Are Your DTC Operations Metrics Showing You?
+Managing Labor, Costs & Metrics What Are Your Operational Metrics Telling You?

 In the ecommerce world of point, click and deliver, are you monitoring Direct To Customer (DTC) service level metrics that will help you meet the high expectations of customers?